peejay-solutions/ng-magic-test-bed/README.md

 - Reconfiguration of the test bed in beforeEach is reduced to of 1 line

-- Creation of jasmine spies for all your mocks' functions is done on the fly
+- Creation of jest or jasmine (karma) spies for all your mocks' functions is done on the fly

 # Installation